Posted on Leave a comment

 • Habitual Smoking: Smoking any herb regularly may harm your lungs over time.

-• Occasional Smoking: Smoking herbs now and then has not been shown to be anywhere near as harmful as habitual use, and may offer temporary benefits like calming effects or aiding in breathing.
+• Occasional Smoking: Smoking herbs now and then has not been shown to be anywhere near as harmful as habitual use, and may offer temporary benefits like calming or aiding in breathing.

 One good thing about smoking herbs is they’re not addictive like tobacco, which can help reduce smoking habits and the intake of harmful substances, improving health over time.